The “Hope” of the Hopeless

 The destructive force of the Death Star is equivalent, in this prime Nixon-era / Vietnam War example, to what U.S. bomber planes did to the North Vietnamese, the Cambodians, and the Laotians.
 The plan was to bomb the enemy into submission (via the retaliatory aftermath of the surprise 1968 Tet Offensive), or at the least to bring the enemy back (in the early 1970s) to the bargaining table for more “talks.”
 The mantra spouted by the Nixon Administration was “peace with honor,” in the midst of endless bombing raids that accomplished little in the way of actual gains on the ground.
 (In many documented instances, the bombing only prolonged the conflict.)

-The grand demonstration of the battle station’s immense power results in Dantooine’s explosion.
+The grand demonstration of the battle station’s immense power results in Alderaan’s explosion.
 On board the Millennium Falcon, Obi-Wan has a momentary falter in his step.
 He steadies himself as best he can, rubbing his forehead and resting his weary form onto a seat.
 He senses the cries of terror of millions of silenced voices (an after effect of being “linked in,” as it were, to the Force).
-While Luke practices his lightsaber lessons (with intermittent snipes at hokey religions by the non-conforming Han), Artoo risks a game of holographic checkers (or chess, if you prefer) with the mighty Chewbacca.
+While Luke practices his lightsaber lessons (with intermittent snipes at hokey religions by the non-conforming Han Solo), Artoo risks a game of holographic checkers (or chess, if you prefer) with the mighty Chewbacca.
 Upon learning that Wookiees are “poor sports” at losing, Threepio councils his friend to let Chewie win.

-When the Millennium Falcon emerges from hyperspace, the crew sees nothing but debris where the planet Alderaan should be.
+When the Millennium Falcon re-emerges from hyperspace, the crew sees nothing but debris where the planet Alderaan should be.
 The worst appears to have happened.
 Even more troubling is that the Millennium Falcon is now caught in the battle station’s tractor beam.
-Unable to break free, and with TIE fighters buzzing around from all sides, Han and the crew have no choice but go with the tractor beam’s flow by making a forced landing within the large moon-shaped Death Star’s innards.
+Unable to break free, and with TIE fighters buzzing around from all angles, Han and the crew have no choice but go with the tractor beam’s flow by making a forced landing within the large moon-shaped Death Star’s innards.

 In the meantime, Tarkin is informed that the supposed Rebel base on Dantooine is deserted.
 Incensed at Leia’s treachery, Tarkin orders her immediate termination.
 Back on board the Millennium Falcon, Vader’s men report the freighter appears to be abandoned, but Vader, in tune with his extrasensory perception, feels that something is amiss, a “presence” he hasn’t felt since ….
 He departs before completing his sentence.